doctrine/mongodb-odm/UPGRADE-1.3.md

 With same-namespace resolution, the metadata driver would look for a class of that name in the same namespace if the given class name didn't contain a namespace separator (`\`).
-This has been deprecated and will be dropped instead.
+This has been deprecated and will be dropped.
 Use fully qualified class names or the `::class` constant instead:

 ```php
 /**